vincentlaguna/Embedded-C-Testing/README.md

 - Using the sleep command and how to put scripts to sleep
 - Watching procs with scripts
 - Getting input from the user and validating the input
+- How to create a simple guessing game in Bash
+-